NielsRogge/tutorials/claude-mongodb/README.md

 - a writer agent, able to write, update and delete data to and from the database
 - a query agent, able to find the most relevant data given a user query.

+The official MongoDB MCP server comes with 26 tools by default (they are listed [here](https://github.com/mongodb-js/mongodb-mcp-server?tab=readme-ov-file#%EF%B8%8F-supported-tools)).
+Rather than having a single agent which has access to all of these tools, we can split it up into specialized subagent, each of which only has access to a select amount of tools required to perform its task, whether it's reading data, writing data or querying data.

 ## Setup

 First, head over to MongoDB to create a new database: https://www.mongodb.com.
 Click "Get Started" and then create your first cluster.
 By default, a dummy database called "sample_mflix" is created which contains some sample collections about movies, theaters and comments about those movies.